 In 2020, we had the chance to visit Lac La Biche and were impressed at how beautiful the lake is as well as Sir Winston Churchill Provincial Park.
 There’s lots of outdoor adventure here as well as some unique attractions as well.

-Located right in Sir Winston Churchill Provincial Park, Alberta Parks provides comfort camping in both cabins and tipis.
+Located right in Sir Winston Churchill Provincial Park, Alberta Parks provides comfortable camping in both cabins and tipis.
 These cabins sleep up to 8 people and included an electric heater, lights, and electrical outlets, as well as a fridge, stove, microwave, and more.
 This park is great for bird-watching, fishing, and even paddle-boarding.

 Located at Kikino Silver Birch Resort on White Fish Lake, you’ll find rustic cabins and a campground.
 Cabins range from 1 to 2 bedrooms and include a deck facing the beautiful lake, a BBQ, full kitchen, air-conditioning, a fire pit, and more.